JCSDA/jedi-stack/README.md

 ```
 ./setup_modules.sh custom
 ```
 If no arguments are specified, the default is `custom`.
+Note that you can skip this step as well for container builds because we currenly include only one compiler/mpi combination in each container.
+So, each package is only build once and there is no need for modules.

 This script sets up the module directory tree in `$OPT`.
 It also sets up the compiler and mpi modules.
 The compiler and mpi modules are handled separately from the rest of the build because, when possible, we wish to exploit site-specific installations that maximize performance.